Meilin Gray: Artistic development and university

 Throughout 2007 and 2008, Meilin participated in many televised events, including an official show at China's 'White House', a state holiday dinner attended by over 200 foreign ambassadors.
 Meilin was introduced to China's Minister of Foreign Affairs and sang a solo part in the final song, broadcast on CCTV.
 In 2008, Meilin was a guest artist in the Chinese Spring Festival Evening Concert.

-In 2009, Meilin was a featured singer in the opening ceremonies of the 24thWorld University Winter Olympiad, held in Harbin.)
+In 2009, Meilin was a featured singer in the opening ceremonies of the 24th World University Winter Olympiad, held in Harbin.

 Meilin attended Berklee College of Music in Boston, USA during the summer of 2009, taking courses in music theory, songwriting, and performing.
 This was followed by a month of study at "The Acting Corps" in Los Angeles, with personalized classes in acting, dance, and performing arts.

 In 2007, Meilin was given a scholarship at Tianjin Normal University and began her undergraduate study with a major in Performing Arts.
 Since then, she has divided her time between formal university study and performing and recording.